shiyawang/stanfordberkeley/index.md

 ## Welcome to our homepage!

 The Stanford-Berkeley Conference in Organizations is jointly organized by graduate students at Stanford and Berkeley.
 It is held annually at either Stanford GSB or Berkeley Haas.
-It aims to bring together aspiring scholars in organizations across two campuses and beyond.
+It aims to bring together aspiring scholars in organizational behavior across two campuses and beyond.

 ### Format